jensbambauer/seriale/site/content/program.md

                     - title: Welcome to Seriale Pro
                       time: 10:00 | 10.00am
                       length: 2
-                      details: Introduction of the program and all guests of the day.
+                      details: Introduction of the program and all panelists of the day.
                       hosts:
                         - name: Kaira Masuhr
                         - name: Anne Failing